Hamad bin Khalifa Al Thani: Oil and gas wealth

-Media sources claimed that Sheikh Hamad bin Khalifa Al Thani made a bid for Manchester United on 11 February 2011.
+Media sources claimed that Hamad made a bid for Manchester United on 11 February 2011.
 Qatari Holdings offered £1.65 billion to Malcolm Glazer, the American owner of the club.
 This follows a series of endeavors by the Emir and other Qataris into the global football community, following Qatar's successful bid for the 2022 World Cup, and the Qatar Foundation's recent £125m shirt deal with FC Barcelona.
 In mid-June 2011, rumours resurfaced that Qatari Holdings were preparing a £2 Billion takeover bid and that the funding, that the club had been using for transfers since the start of June, was actually supplied by the Qataris and not the Glazer Family.
-In 2012 it was rumoured that Sheik Hamad bin Khalifa Al Thani was in bid for Rangers F.C.
-On 30 March 2012 Sheik Al Thani offered to buy KF Tirana, although the details have yet to be published.
+In 2012 it was rumoured that Hamad was in bid for Rangers F.C.
+On 30 March 2012 Hamad offered to buy KF Tirana, although the details have yet to be published.